 Finding dev environments in your organization, when you have several projects and domains running at the same time, can be a tricky challenge.

-Luckily here at SecurityTrails we have developed the perfect Attack Surface Reduction tool to quickly help you find any dev and testing subdomains in just a few seconds.
-Let’s see it in action:
+Luckily here at SecurityTrails we have developed the perfect Attack Surface Intelligence tool to quickly help you find any dev and testing subdomains in just a few seconds.
+Let's see it in action:

 As you can see, finding dev and testing subdomains takes literally seconds, and brings you the full picture of everything you need to know to detect and take proper action over all these digital assets.

-Know the Internet surface area of your organization REQUEST ACCESS TO ASR
+Know the Internet surface area of your organization REQUEST ACCESS TO ASI

 Test environments demand more than the balcony view approach to the challenge of preserving the confidentiality and integrity of the highly-sensitive information they contain.
 While many organizations invest heavily on deploying cutting-edge security around their production assets, non-production environments represent a viable (if not more effective) alternative for attackers to leverage when these are left unprotected.